-The Academic Success Center (ASC) mission is to foster learning and help students achieve their academic potential.
-MCC students may use our services, technology and learning resources to become successful independent learners through collaboration with the rest of the college-wide community.
+The mission of the Academic Success Center (ASC) is to foster learning and help students achieve their highest academic potential.
+MCC students may use the services in the ASC to become successful, independent learners through collaboration with the rest of the college community.
 Academic support services are provided free of charge to all MCC students.
-This includes traditional and adult learners, learning disabled and international students.
-Individualized tutoring is available in writing, mathematics, business, arts and sciences, technical and the liberal arts and sciences.
+Individualized tutoring is available in writing, mathematics, business, arts and sciences, technical courses, and liberal arts and sciences on a first-come, first-serve drop-in basis.
+Additionally, tutoring in specialized subject areas is offered by appointment.
+Students should come to the ASC to ask for a Tutor Request Form for such subjects.

-The Academic Success Center (ASC) offers assistance in study skills, test taking and time management.
-In addition to individualized tutoring, the Academic Success Center creates, as needed, discussion groups, review sessions, as well as workshops for students in specific courses or areas of study.
-The tutoring staff includes professional tutors and peer tutors chosen for academic excellence in their academic areas.
-The Academic Success Center (ASC) is home to Math Boot Camp, the Peer Mentoring Program and Student Success Coaching.
-Students are encouraged to visit the Academic Success Center during the first week of classes to become familiar with how we help students succeed.
+The ASC offers assistance in soft skills, such as: study skills, test taking, and time management, among others.
+The ASC runs discussion groups, review sessions, as well as workshops for students in specific courses or areas of study on an as-needed basis.
+The tutoring staff includes professional tutors and peer tutors chosen for their academic excellence in their specific academic areas.
+The ASC is home to Math Boot Camp, the Peer Mentoring Program, and Student Success Coaching.
+Students are encouraged to visit the Academic Success Center during their first week of classes to become familiar with how the staff helps students succeed.
 Community members may access the Academic Success Center on a fee per service basis.